Find Affordable College Courses

 10 Yearly Graduations

 University of California - Los Angeles is the 3rd most popular school in the nation for students seeking a doctor's degree in astronomy.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-The astronomy program at University of California - Los Angeles awarded 10 doctor's degrees during the 2020-2021 school year.
+Roughly 44,500 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in astronomy from UCLA.
+About 44% of this group were women, and 44% were students from an underrepresented racial-ethnic group.

 #3